Skip to main content

 • Has your charity considered the kind of culture it wants?

-• Does your charity's leadership embody the desired culture, and do their words and actions encourage others to be part of it?
+• Does your charity's leadership embody the desired culture and encourage others to be part of it?

-• How do attitudes and events in your charity compare with the culture it wants to develop?
+• How do attitudes and events in your charity compare with its desired culture?

-It is important to detect incidents of harm, but it is also important to detect moments of non-compliance with commitments and indicators that risks might be changing.
+It is important to detect incidents of harm, moments of non-compliance with commitments, and indicators of changing risks.

 To detect an incident of harm effectively, ensure that:

-• staff, volunteers and third parties report any concerns they have, including the option to do so confidentially
+• staff, volunteers and third parties report any concerns they have – and can do so confidentially, if they wish

 • there are ways for people to provide feedback, raise grievances and report suspected or actual incidents of harm